 Vital Energy Completes Rebranding

-/EIN News/ -- TULSA, OK, Jan.
-08, 2023 (GLOBE NEWSWIRE) -- Vital Energy, Inc. (NYSE: VTLE) ("Vital" or the "Company") today announced the completion of the Company’s rebranding and on Monday, January 9, 2023, will begin trading under the ticker "VTLE" on the NYSE.
-The Company’s new website is www.vitalenergy.com.
+TULSA, OK, Jan.
+08, 2023 (GLOBE NEWSWIRE) -- Vital Energy, Inc. VTLE ("Vital" or the "Company") today announced the completion of the Company's rebranding and on Monday, January 9, 2023, will begin trading under the ticker "VTLE" on the NYSE.
+The Company's new website is www.vitalenergy.com.

 Additionally, Vital updated its outlook for fourth-quarter 2022 production and incurred capital expenditures.